tikv/community/GOVERNANCE.md

 ## Decision making and voting

 Ideally, all project decisions are resolved by consensus via a PR or GitHub issue.
 Any of the day-to-day project maintenance can be done by a [lazy consensus](http://communitymgt.wikia.com/wiki/Lazy_consensus) model.
-Cross-SIG or community-level decisions must be brought to broader awareness via community meetings, slack channels, etc.
+Cross-SIG or community-level decisions must be brought to broader awareness via synchronous communications such as community meetings and slack channels, or asynchronous communications such as monthly newsletters.

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, the Maintainers can be called in to resolve the issue by voting.
 For voting, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
 Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.